vitessio/website/content/en/docs/user-guides/resharding.md

 ## Apply VSchema

 Applying the new VSchema instructs Vitess that the keyspace is sharded, which may prevent some complex queries.
-If is a good idea to [validate this](../vtexplain) before proceeding with this step.
-If you do notice that certain queries start failing you can always revert temporaily by restoring the old VSchema.
+It is a good idea to [validate this](../vtexplain) before proceeding with this step.
+If you do notice that certain queries start failing, you can always revert temporaily by restoring the old VSchema.
 Make sure you fix all of the queries before proceeding to the Reshard process.

 ```
 # Example 301_customer_sharded.sh